Luis Fernando Pérez

-Luis Fernando Pérez (Madrid, Spain; 1977) is a Spanish classical pianist.
+Luis Fernando Pérez (born 1977 in Madrid, Spain) is a Spanish classical pianist.

 He first studied piano at Pozuelo de Alarcón conservatoire where he received top grades.
-In 1993 he entered the Reina Sofía School of Music where he studied with renowned Dmitri Bashkirov, Galina Eguiazarova and chamber music with Márta Gulyás.
+In 1993, he entered the Reina Sofía School of Music where he studied with renowned Dmitri Bashkirov, Galina Eguiazarova and chamber music with Márta Gulyás.
 Then he moved to the Cologne University of Music to continue his training with Pierre-Laurent Aimard.

 He has recorded several albums and performed in myriad stages around the US, Japan and Europe.